ptkaczynski/profile_site/content/authors/admin/_index.md

 # Interests to show in About widget
 interests:
-- Sociality
-- Behavioural syndromes/personality
+- Behavioural syndromes
-- Behavioural endocrinology & ecophysiology
+- Behavioural endocrinology
+- Ecophysiology
-- Developmental & behavioural plasticity
+- Developmental plasticity
+- Maternal effects
 - Wildlife in the Anthropocene

 # Education to show in About widget